Astralis17/Multiverse/Characters/Character Files/{Character File Template}.md

 - [[#Family]]

 ##### Related Groups
-{Character} is part of {Current Affiliated Groups}, they used to be part of {Past Affiliated Groups}, they are no longer part of this group because {}j89
+{Character} is part of {Current Affiliated Groups}, they used to be part of {Past Affiliated Groups}, they are no longer part of this group because {Insert reason for leaving specific group}